vmorilla/sunset_reflections_clock/README.md

 ### The sun and the moon

 The sun and the moon appear in the reflection depending on the time and day.
 I've chosen to paint them using unrealistic big proportions for a more artistic effect, but their positions are indeed computed according to their real locations in real time at the place where the pictures were taken.
 This is done with the help of [flutter_suncalc](https://pub.dev/packages/flutter_suncalc).
 The [celestial coordinates](https://en.wikipedia.org/wiki/Celestial_coordinate_system) are then mapped to the picture provided a reference line of the horizon, the azimuth and the east and west of the [ecliptic](https://en.wikipedia.org/wiki/Ecliptic).
-This information is included in a json asset file (see [desc.json](assets/sights/san_nicolas/desc.json)) in order to include other pictures in the future.
+This information is included in a json asset file (see [desc.json](sunset_reflections_clock/assets/sights/san_nicolas/desc.json)) in order to include other pictures in the future.

 I did not consider the possibility of using the geo-position of the clock itself, since it seems that Lenovo Smart Clock does not have a GPS included and network calls were not allowed according to contest rules.

 ![a full moon](docs/full_moon.png)

-The phase of the moon is computed and displayed as well:
+The phase of the moon is computed and displayed as well.
+This is again possible thanks to [flutter_suncalc](https://pub.dev/packages/flutter_suncalc), a port of [suncalc](https://github.com/mourner/suncalc) to Dart:

 ![a sunrise](docs/sunrise.png)
 ![a crescent moon](docs/crescent_moon.png)